 October 23, 2018 – “Subject to Interpretation” with Agustin de la Mora interviews NAJIT’s Executive Director –Click the icon on the right to listen to an interview with NAJIT’s Executive Director, Rob Cruz, to hear about how he came to the profession and his work at NAJIT.
 Find all episodes of “Subject to Interpretation” here.

 June 20, 2018 – NAJIT Addresses the Georgia Commission on Interpreters: Executive Director, Rob Cruz, represented NAJIT by addressing the Georgia Commission on Interpreters on June 20th, 2018 as part of their continuing efforts to promote high standards regarding language access.
 Mr. Cruz spoke on key aspects of the profession such as attracting more potential interpreters and the importance of continuing education requirements.
-Click the icon on the right for more details on the event.
+Click the icon below for more details on the event.

 June 9, 2018 – 2018 NAJIT Election Results: Congratulations to the 2018 Board of Directors election winners: Aimee Benavides, Armando Ezquerra Hasbun, Claudia Rubio Samulowitz, and Teresa Salazar.
-The board has selected Aimee Benavides as the Chair of the Board, returning board member Hilda Shymanik as Treasurer and Claudia Rubio Samulowitz as Secretary.
+The board has selected Aimee Benavides as the Chair of the Board, returning board member Hilda Zavala as Treasurer and Claudia Rubio Samulowitz as Secretary.
 The Nominations Committee should be commended for all of their efforts.

 May 22, 2018 – Announcing a new resource to aid in sharing the benefits of working with a professional interpreter: The NAJIT Bench and Bar Committee is proud to share a second infographic resource.
 This infographic is designed to help share the benefits of working with a professional interpreter.
-Click the thumbnail to the right to access the infographic.
+Click the thumbnail below to access the infographic.
 Access the bench and bar page to view more resources.

 April 13, 2018 – NAJIT Responds to a Draft of a New Fee Schedule for Workers Compensation Interpreters in California: Lorena Ortiz Schneider, from the California Workers’ Compensation Interpreters Association, brought to our attention that a draft of a new fee schedule for workers compensation interpreters in California has been released and is open for public comment.
-Click the icon on the right to read the full story and NAJIT’s response.
+Click the icon below to read the full story and NAJIT’s response.

 February 28, 2018 – Announcing a new resource to aid in working with interpreters in a legal setting: The NAJIT Bench and Bar Committee is proud to share a helpful script for professionals who are working with interpreters in a legal setting.
 It doesn’t come naturally, but with these tips, it can certainly be a smooth process.